Lapommeray/quant-trading-system/ADVANCED_MODULES_INTEGRATION.md

 # Advanced Modules Integration

-This document outlines the integration of the five advanced modules into the QMP Overrider framework, explaining how they connect to the Oversoul Director and share signals in the main execution pipeline.
+This document outlines the integration of the eleven advanced modules into the QMP Overrider framework, explaining how they connect to the Oversoul Director and share signals in the main execution pipeline.

 ## Module Overview